-The message was then saved for future loading, as currently also happens with messages received via the message broker network.
-The message was then loaded into a database by starting a separate loader process with its own configuration file, modified to support the loading of this new format.

 Due to the limitations of the current Onedata implementation, it was not possible to extract most of the metrics that were rated as a priority in the survey and so the output was limited to resource provider metrics.
 Extracting more detailed metrics will be achieved in the coming months during the development of the second data accounting prototype.

 Other data management systems